University of Exeter: Governance

 The governance framework of the university is in its royal charter which was granted in 1955.
 The council is the university's governing body, with responsibility for institutional policies and financial, estates and legal matters.
 Academic governance is provided by the Senate which is responsible for teaching and learning, examinations and research.

 The chancellor is the chief ceremonial officer of the university and presides over occasions such as degree ceremonies.
 The vice-chancellor is the chief academic and executive officer and is supported by four deputy vice-chancellors.
-The current chancellor is Paul Myners, Baron Myners.
-He took over from Floella Benjamin in July 2016, and has announced his intention to retire as of the end of 2021.
-The vice-chancellor and chief executive is Professor Lisa Roberts who joined the University as Vice-Chancellor in September 2020, following Sir Steve Smith's retirement.
+The current chancellor is Sir Michael Barber, who succeeded Paul Myners at the start of 2022.
+The vice-chancellor and president is Professor Lisa Roberts who joined the university as vice-chancellor in September 2020, following Sir Steve Smith's retirement.

 The university's visitor is Charles III.

-The university organises its academic and administrative departments into six academic colleges.
-Each college contains a number of subject disciplines, institutes and research centres.
-The colleges are led by a dean who works in partnership with a college manager and is supported by two associate deans, one for research and knowledge transfer and one for education.
+The university organises its academic and administrative departments into three academic faculties and eight professional service divisions.
+Each faculty contains a number of subject disciplines, institutes and research centres.
+The faculties are led by a Pro-vice-chancellor who reports to a University Executive Board and the Provost.
 The university annually measures its performance relative to another ten peer universities which includes Durham, St Andrews, UCL and Warwick.
 The universities are chosen because, like Exeter, they are research-intensive, offer a broad range of disciplines, perform strongly in league tables, and function with similar quantities of financial resources.